About me

 Accompanying Pandora’s Box at The Stoller Hall in Manchester, 2023.
 Photo by Chris Payne

-I began my professional career in the 1990s as a musical director and keyboard player on musicals in the West End of London and regional UK theatres.
-I played in the pit orchestra of the original productions of Les Miserables and Blood Brothers in the West End.
+I began my professional career in the 1990s as a musical director and keyboard player on musicals in the West End of London and regional UK theatres, and as a cabaret pianist in London and New York.
+I played in the pit orchestra of the original production of Les Miserables at the Palace Theatre.
 Since then, I've mixed working as a musician with work in theatre and opera as a director and producer and as a leader of arts festivals.
-I joined the Royal Shakespeare Company as an assistant director before going to the National Theatre as Associate Director on the award-winning revival of Rogers and Hammerstein’s Oklahoma!.
-I directed the UK premiere of Gershwin’s musical Of Thee I Sing, and spent time on the directing staff at Opera North, English National Opera and Royal Opera.
+I joined the Royal Shakespeare Company as an assistant director before going to the National Theatre as Associate Director on the award-winning revival of Rodgers and Hammerstein’s Oklahoma!.
+I directed the UK premiere of the Gershwins’ musical Of Thee I Sing, and spent time on the directing staff at Opera North, English National Opera, and the Royal Opera.
 I’ve also devised and staged music-theatre collaborations with BBC Scottish Symphony Orchestra, City of London Sinfonia and BBC Radio 3.
-I’ve produced mixed art form and classical music festivals across the UK, and led Queer Up North International Festival, Holmfirth Arts Festival, Festival of the North East and Classical Sheffield Festival, as well as every edition of Yorkshire Silent Film Festival and Northern Silent Film Festival.
+I’ve produced mixed art form and classical music festivals across the UK, and led Queer Up North International Festival, Holmfirth Arts Festival, Festival of the North East and Classical Sheffield Festival, as well as every edition of Yorkshire Silent Film Festival, Northern Silent Film Festival, and Silents by the Sea.